Despite support and security updates ending for Windows XP two years ago, the hugely popular operating system still has a 10.9 percent market share.

 Today also marks the beginning of the end for Windows Vista.
 Microsoft will totally end support and security updates for the not-so-popular successor to Windows XP on April 11 2017, and is giving Vista users a year to make the switch.
 Don’t expect as many loyal users, like XP.
 Windows Vista barely even registers in the latest OS market share figures with about one percent total market share.

 Vista users don’t qualify for the free update to Windows 10, but their negligible numbers aren’t likely a huge concern for Microsoft.
 The real challenge lies ahead in getting the remaining Windows 7, 8, and 8.1 users to move over to the newest OS, as well as convincing that stubborn 10 percent still on Windows XP to fork out money for a new system.
-For example, there have been several reports of Windows 7 users being updated to Windows 10 without permission, which has drawn the ire of many Windows users.
+For example, there have been several reports of Windows 7 users being updated to

 Frequent update reminders are just one of the tactics that Microsoft is using to persuade users over to the 10 side.
 Windows 8 security updates have ended, and in January the company also ended support for many older versions of Internet Explorer in a bid to get everyone on board with the latest and greatest.
 But as these latest figures show, some people will still take the security risk of using their preferred OS.